sub·par | Dictionary result for /səbˈpär/adjective: meaning — below an average level.

 Clean Your Pens!

-The best thing you can do as a Doctor today is write three Thank You notes, and tomorrow, and the next day, and every day.
+The best thing you can do as a Doctor today is write three to five Thank You notes today.
+And, then do it again tomorrow.
+And the next day, and every day after that.

 Treat your best Patients like the rock stars they are.